 The Counseling Center staff can also assist you in working on issues that might be impacting your academic performance such as procrastination, time management, perfectionism, and difficulty focusing.

 We encourage you to consider contacting the Counseling Center for free and confidential support.
 We believe that talking to someone about your concerns is not a sign of weakness, but is an indication of your strength and determination to tackle areas of personal difficulty.

 Counseling Resources for Veterans

-Caldwell College (www.caldwell.edu/military) participates in the Yellow Ribbon GI Education Enhancement Program and is a Veterans Certifying Official to assist Veterans with their Veterans Benefits.
-For further information regarding the services Caldwell College offers to Veterans and active-duty Service Members, link onto this site.
+Caldwell University (www.caldwell.edu/military) participates in the Yellow Ribbon GI Education Enhancement Program and is a Veterans Certifying Official to assist Veterans with their Veterans Benefits.
+For further information regarding the services Caldwell University offers to Veterans and active-duty Service Members, link onto this site.

 (The) Coming Home Program is provided by the North Jersey Consultation Center in Livingston, NJ and offers Veterans, and anyone in a relationship with a Veteran, counseling in a confidential, private environment to assist clients in returning to productive emotional, vocational, social and family life.
 In addition to individual, marital, and family counseling, the Coming Home Program offers a workshop series that addresses the common questions and concerns of Veterans and people living and working with Veterans.
 A sliding fee scale is available.
 Call 973-629-1004.

 DOD Suicide Prevention and Risk Reduction website is intended to help military personnel, family members and associated professionals locate and access tailored resources about suicide prevention.
 Whether you are Active Duty, Reservist, National Guard, Retired Military, a Veteran, a health care provider, family member, or friend, this website is designed to help you help someone who is at risk of suicide. www.preventingsuicide.com/dodtest